WHAT TO DO IN ONE DAY IN ALICANTE

 Parque de Canalejas / Canalejas Park

 Stroll along the port until you reach the beach.
-The Esplanade is gorgeous, no question about that.
-But strolling along the port also has its own charm (though the part with the big ships is not probably the most charming area, but heading from there towards the beach is lovely).
+The Esplanade of Spain is gorgeous, no question about that.
+But strolling along the port also has its own charm.
+Some big ships might destroy the views a bit but after all, heading from there towards the beach is lovely.

-Alicante has a lovely beach – and some people even swam in late November.
+Alicante has a lovely beach – and the brave people even swim here in winter.
 In summer (or even early fall), it must be amazing at the beach.

 Extra Tip for the Evening

 Though Alicante is also known for its nightlife, I am too old for that kind of stuff, so we spent our evenings in the hotel.
 However, there are many great restaurants and bars.
 You can also head to Santa Barbara Castle again for nice views in the dawn.

 Day Trips From Alicante

-Hopefully, this quick guide will help you pick the best Alicante activities for one day and here are a few travel tips for your visit.
+Hopefully, this quick guide will help you pick the best activities for one day, and here are a few travel tips for your visit.

 Here are a few things to know before visiting Spain.